ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/02-trees/01-trees-intro.md

 In trees, multiples items can follow a single item.
 For example, in this management structure the 1st Assistant Manager and the Shift Running Manager both work under the Restaurant Manager.
 In a linear structure, there would not be multiple types of positions reporting to the Restaurant Manager.

 [Slide 5]

+The goal of this module is to get us comfortable with the vocabulary related to trees and for us to implement a basic tree.